ibm-cloud-docs/vpc/fl-analyze.md

 A flow log summarizes the network traffic that is sent and received by a specific virtual network interface card (vNIC), over a specific (TCP/UDP) connection, within a certain time window.
 A flow log describes either traffic that is accepted by the firewall (relevant security groups or network ACLs), or rejected traffic, but not both.

 Each flow log object contains individual flow logs.
-To view flow logs:
+To view flow logs, follow these steps.

 1. Download the objects from your designated Cloud Object Storage (COS) bucket by using the COS UI, CLI, or API.
 1. Extract and view the downloaded flow log objects in JSON format.